SoryRawyer/theremini/README.md

-### teremini — a theremin using rust and arduino
+### theremini — a theremin using rust and arduino

 given a frequency and amplitude, generate f32 samples
+uses:
-uses [cpal](https://github.com/tomaka/cpal) to make the samples audible
+- [cpal](https://github.com/tomaka/cpal) to make the samples audible
-todo: get voltage readings from IR sensors via arduino (using [ruduino](https://github.com/avr-rust/ruduino)?)
-todo: use said voltage values to change the frequency and amplitude
+- [serialport-rs](https://github.com/Susurrus/serialport-rs) to read data from the arduino

+todo:
+- add another sensor to control the amplitude of the signal
+- smooth out the sample generating so that we can get rid of all that cracklin'